fodevac33/Discord-Youtube-Bot/README.md

 # YoutubeBot - a self-hosted Discord bot for playing YouTube videos

+Forked beacuse I wanted the ability to select form more than one option when searching, this version lists 5 and you select them by typing a number.
+I also added a `.pause` and `.resume` command, the rest should work exactly the same as the original.

 ## Commands
 - `.play {url or search}` - plays or queues a video, and joins VC if it's not already there.
     - alternate: `.p`